Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Generating the Stream Encrypting Key

-On the sending side SEK, Salt and KEK are generated the following way:
+On the sending side SEK, Salt and KEK are generated in the following way:

 ~~~~~~~~~~~
 SEK  = PRNG(KLen)